 The Freedom Card is the card on which you can possibly earn the most points annually from day-to-day spending.
 The reason for this is that the Freedom Card has bonus categories that rotate quarterly where you can earn 5X points per dollar spent on the first $1,500 spent on these categories each quarter.
 You can earn up to 30,000 Chase Ultimate Rewards a year if you maximize spending on the Freedom Card‘s bonus categories each quarter.

-The Freedom Card‘s bonus categories for the third quarter of 2016 are restaurants and wholesale clubs, including Costco and Sam's Club.
+For example, the Freedom Card‘s bonus categories for the third quarter of 2016 were restaurants and wholesale clubs, including Costco and Sam's Club.
 Previous bonus categories for this year have included gas stations, supermarkets, and local commuter transportation.
-Chase has yet to announce what the main bonus category or merchant will be for this year's fourth quarter, but we do know that wholesale clubs will continue to be a bonus category for the Freedom Card throughout at least the rest of the year.

 If rotating 5x categories aren't your thing, or if you spend significant amounts on categories that are not considered a bonus category for any card, then the Freedom Unlimited is the product you should consider for conversion.
 The Freedom Unlimited earns 1.5x Ultimate Rewards on all purchases; in fact, it is the only personal Ultimate Rewards earning card offered by Chase that earns more than 1X point on all purchases.